pingidentity/pingdirectory-go-client/docs/PasswordPolicyStateExtendedOperationHandlerResponse.md

 ### NewPasswordPolicyStateExtendedOperationHandlerResponse

-`func NewPasswordPolicyStateExtendedOperationHandlerResponse(schemas []EnumpasswordPolicyStateExtendedOperationHandlerSchemaUrn, enabled bool, ) *PasswordPolicyStateExtendedOperationHandlerResponse`
+`func NewPasswordPolicyStateExtendedOperationHandlerResponse(schemas []EnumpasswordPolicyStateExtendedOperationHandlerSchemaUrn, id string, enabled bool, ) *PasswordPolicyStateExtendedOperationHandlerResponse`

 NewPasswordPolicyStateExtendedOperationHandlerResponse instantiates a new PasswordPolicyStateExtendedOperationHandlerResponse object
 This constructor will assign default values to properties that have it defined,